 Townsquare Media (TSQ) Receives a Hold from Barrington

-According to TipRanks.com, Goss has 0 stars on 0-5 stars ranking scale with an average return of -9.0% and a 39.8% success rate.
+According to TipRanks.com, Goss is ranked 0 out of 5 stars with an average return of -6.6% and a 43.4% success rate.
 Goss covers the Services sector, focusing on stocks such as Lions Gate Entertainment Class A, Clear Channel Outdoor, and Nexstar Media Group.

 The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Townsquare Media with a $8.00 average price target.